jmagman/flutter-wiki/Developing-with-Flutter-on-Apple-Silicon.md

 ### Other notes

-- Deployment to physical iOS and Android devices attached to the host is supported, as well as support to the iOS simulator with `flutter run --simulator` or from Flutter IDE plugins.
+- Deployment to physical iOS and Android devices attached to the host is supported, as well as support to the iOS simulator with `flutter run` or from Flutter IDE plugins.
 Deployment to the iOS simulator from Xcode is supported in the master channel ([pull request 73828](https://github.com/flutter/flutter/pull/73828)).
 - Developing for the web (`flutter run -d chrome`) is working on all channels.
 It's recommended that you install the Apple Silicon version of Chrome.
 - The Android Emulator [has preliminary support for Apple Silicon](https://github.com/google/android-emulator-m1-preview).
 - Some IDEs and editors may not be fully stable on Apple Silicon.